fluid-project/infusion-docs/ComponentConfigurationOptions.md

   <tr>
     <th>Notes</th>
     <td>In addition to the grade names, the array should include the special "autoInit" value, which instructs the Framework to create the component creator function automatically.
-        *NOTE*: "autoInit" is the preferred way of creating components, and will become the default for Infusion 2.0.
-Always use this grade name, unless you have a special reason to not want the framework to fabricate a creator function (perhaps, because your grade is not instantiable).</td>
+        <em><strong>NOTE:</strong> "autoInit" is the preferred way of creating components, and will become the default for Infusion 2.0.
+Always use this grade name, unless you have a special reason to not want the framework to fabricate a creator function (perhaps, because your grade is not instantiable).</em></td>
   </tr>
   <tr>
     <th>Example Definition</th>